 22 Therefore I saw that there is nothing better than that a man should rejoice in his works, for that is his portion.
 For who can bring him to see what will be after him?

 2 Corinthians 6:1-13

 Paul’s Hardships and God’s Grace

 1 Working together, we entreat also that you do not receive the grace of God in vain, 2 for he says,

-3 We give no occasion of stumbling in anything, that our service may not be blamed,
+3 We give no occasion of stumbling in anything, that our ministry may not be blamed.

 11 Our mouth is open to you, Corinthians.
 Our heart is enlarged.
 12 You are not restricted by us, but you are restricted by your own affections.
 13 Now in return, I speak as to my children: you also open your hearts.